learn-the-web/topics/javascript-effects.md

 ## Manipulating SVG

-With our SVG embedded directly in HTML we can treat the elements like any other HTML element and manipulate them with Javascript.
+With our SVG embedded directly in HTML we can treat the elements like any other HTML element and manipulate them with JavaScript.

 ```xml
 <div class="graphic">